hjc/bierklub/README.md

 # Bier Klub

+Bier Klub is the public-facing event and invitation system for HJC's NYC Beer Club.

+To be hosted soon!

 ## Getting Started

 Bier Klub is dockerized, so getting started is easy.
 First, add this line to